-When Activity At least 2 weeks before CPPE rotation begins Preceptors receive updated information about assigned students.
-Students must contact preceptors to arrange meeting time and obtain directions.
-First day of CPPE rotation Orientation of student to site and personnel Preceptors and students review goals and objectives for the learning experience, review student's clerkship portfolio, and competency checklist.
-Beginning of week 2 • Preceptor completes online MIDPOINT evaluation, meets with student to discuss.
-Last day of CPPE rotation Preceptor completes online FINAL evaluation and assigns grade; meets with student to discuss.
-Student keeps a copy for his or her records.
-Preceptor completes online CEGO form and initials hard copy of CEGO form.
-Student completes online site/preceptor evaluation form and returns to school for CPPE forum.
+When Activity At least 2 weeks before CPPE rotation begins Students must contact preceptors to arrange meeting time and obtain directions.
+First day of CPPE rotation Orientation of student to site and personnel Preceptors and students review goals and objectives for the learning experience, review student's clerkship portfolio.
+Beginning of week 2 Preceptor completes online MIDPOINT evaluation, meets with student to discuss.
+Last day of CPPE rotation Preceptor completes online FINAL evaluation in Rx Preceptor and assigns grade; meets with student to discuss.
+Student will provide documentation for preceptor review of each core competency.
+Student completes online site/preceptor evaluation form in RxPreceptor.